Terms of Service

 We are committed to respecting the personal privacy of individuals who visit this web site.
 We respect your time and promise to stick to our no-spam and no-up-sales policy.

-How do we process an order? – Once we receive the application details, payment and consent form your request for GCMS, CBSA, CSIS or Entire File is submitted to the concerning government agency.
+How do we process an order? – Once we receive the application details, payment, consent form and photo ID your request for GCMS, CBSA, CSIS or Entire File is submitted to the concerning government agency.
 The order is usually submitted within 24 hours of receiving all the requisite information during regular business hours.
 During times of exceptional demand, it may take longer than 24 hours to process a request.

 All government agencies processes orders only during regular business hours, Eastern Time.
 That means processing of orders received outside of operating hours, the weekend or on a holiday will begin the following business day.